buildbot/buildbot/master/docs/developer/database.rst

 The :file:`master/buildbot/test/integration/test_upgrade.py` also tests upgrades, and will confirm that the resulting database matches the model.
-If you encounter implicit indexes on MySQL or Postgres, that do not appear on SQLite, add them to ``implied_indexes`` in :file:`master/buidlbot/db/model.py`.
+If you encounter implicit indexes on MySQL, that do not appear on SQLite or Postgres, add them to ``implied_indexes`` in :file:`master/buidlbot/db/model.py`.

 Database Compatibility Notes
 ----------------------------